SB-704

 Summary

-Senator Arreguín's firearm barrel legislation establishes new requirements for the sale and transfer of firearm barrels in California, mandating that these transactions occur through licensed firearms dealers beginning January 1, 2027.
-The bill defines firearm barrels as tubes through which projectiles are fired, including both completed barrels and those that can be readily assembled or converted for use.
+Senator Arreguín's firearm barrel legislation establishes new requirements for the sale and transfer of firearm barrels in California, mandating that these transactions occur in person through licensed firearms dealers beginning January 1, 2027.
+The bill defines firearm barrels as tubes through which projectiles are fired, including those at any stage of manufacture that can be readily completed or assembled.

-Under the new provisions, licensed firearms dealers must conduct background checks on purchasers, maintain detailed transaction records, and submit this information electronically to the Department of Justice.
-Purchasers must be at least 18 years old and eligible to possess firearms under state and federal law.
-The bill exempts certain entities from these requirements, including law enforcement agencies, federal firearms licensees, military organizations, and transactions involving barrels already attached to firearms.
+Under the new provisions, licensed dealers must conduct background checks on purchasers and maintain detailed transaction records, including the buyer's identification, firearm specifications, and sale details.
+Purchasers must be at least 18 years old and not prohibited from possessing firearms under state or federal law.
+The bill restricts possession of firearm barrels with intent to sell to licensed dealers only, while exempting barrels that are already attached to firearms.

 40% progression